The Black Squirrel Home And Garden Walk

 The Verney Graling House: Classic Colonial Style, Built 1910.

-Verney Graling was the son of John N. Graling, a German immigrant born in 1863 who came to the USA when he was ten years old.
+Verney Graling was the son of John N. Graling, a German immigrant born in 1863 who came to the USA when he was ten.

 Verney was born in Fillmore County, Minnesota, and became one of Spring Valley’s most highly esteemed citizens, serving three terms as a legislator and a seven-year village council member.
 Spring Valley Village is a suburb of New York City.